SevenShepherd/SevenShepherd.github.io/_posts/2023-09-22-ordo-salutis.markdown

 - When has love ever been a choice?
 - When you're in love, you "just know," it's not about free will or decision.
 - This reciprocation was never a logical decision was it.
+- How could something heartfelt (primary) be a human decision (secondary).
+- We were made in the image of God but both sides are stuck on the brain and not the heart or reciprocal love that transcends time.
 - What could be more love based than trust and reliance resulting in obedience (saving faith)?

 This is a theory still under development.
 I feel as though if it were joined with hypothetical universalism or amyraldism, that it would reach a maximal theology.